 My teaching and writing investigate and analyze the intersections of civic engagement and digital media.
 I am interested in community-based digital storytelling, particularly in urban settings.

-I am currently working on a multimedia documentary that tells the stories of four juvenile lifers, people who are serving life without parole for crimes they were convicted of when they were under 18.
-Pennsylvania currently has more juvenile lifers – more than 400 – than any state in the country.
-There are currently more than 2,000 juvenile lifers in the United States.
-There are perhaps a half-dozen in every other country in the world combined there are 0.
+I am currently working on a multimedia documentary project that tells the stories of four juvenile lifers, people who are serving life without parole for crimes they were convicted of when they were under 18.
+Pennsylvania currently has more juvenile lifers – about 500 – than any state in the country.
+There are currently some than 2,500 juvenile lifers in the United States.
+In every other country in the world combined there are 0.

 I was a reporter and editor for The Associated Press and Agence France-Presse and newspapers in the former Soviet Union, the British West Indies, Alaska and Williamsport, Pennsylvania.

 I live in the West Philadelphia neighborhood of Spruce Hill.
 My wife Julija and I founded the website West Philly Local, which covers our neighborhood and others in West Philly.